igormironchik/prototyper/README.md

 I see this application as pre-design prototyping software.
 Designers will find this application useless.
-But If you want to describe idea for designer, then this application can be usefull.
+But If you want to describe idea for designer, then this application can be useful.
 And don't forget that this is absolutely free software.

 # Getting from Repository